marcelkunze/trackml/README.md

 * XMLP2 for hit pair recognition (9-15-5-1 multilayer perceptron), good esp. in central detector region
 * XMLP3 for hit triple recognition (10-15-5-1 multilayer perceptron), good everywhere

-The neural networks are trained with ntuples stored in [root files](https://root.cern.ch/).
+The neural networks are trained with ntuples stored in [ROOT files](https://root.cern.ch/).
 These are produced if the flag *TRAINFILE* is set in the programs.
 The training has been performed with the NetworkTrainer of the [Neural Network Objects](https://github.com/marcelkunze/rhonno) by use of the corresponding training files, e.g.

     NetworkTrainer train1.nno
     NetworkTrainer train2.nno